Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 Mode 6: SPI RAM 1bpp bitmap with attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The VRAM row is as follows:

+- byte 0: bits 0 - 2: 6 (Mode 6)
+- byte 0: bit 7: 16th bit of bitmap data address (in SPI RAM)
+- byte 1: Bitmap data address low (in SPI RAM)
+- byte 2: Bitmap data address high (in SPI RAM)
+- byte 3 - 98: Attribute RAM for the row (96 bytes)

-This mode requires a VRAM width of 96 bytes for its rows.
-The VRAM is used to store attributes: background (0) and foreground (1) colors for each 8 x 8 pixel block.
+Attributes: background (0) and foreground (1) colors for each 8x8 pixel block.

-In this mode, a line takes 48 SPI RAM bytes.
+A line takes 48 SPI RAM bytes.

-Horizontal scrolling in this mode is not possible.

 This mode can be used to display 1bpp attribute mode pictures at up to 384 x 224 pixels resolution.

-It can also be mixed with any other mode (such as even Mode 4).
+The mode has to be enabled by setting M74_M67_ENABLE nonzero to be used.

 Mode 7: SPI RAM 1bpp bitmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This mode uses no VRAM.
-Byte 1 of the tile descriptor specifies the colors (high nybble: foreground, low nybble: background) for the entire row from the palette.
-Using color index 0 allows for using the related feature (M74_COL0_OFF nonzero) to change this color every scanline.
+The VRAM row is as follows:

+- byte 0: bits 0 - 2: 7 (Mode 7)
+- byte 0: bit 4: If set, Color 0 is used for background
+- byte 0: bit 7: 16th bit of bitmap data address (in SPI RAM)
+- byte 1: Bitmap data address low (in SPI RAM)
+- byte 2: Bitmap data address high (in SPI RAM)
+- byte 3: Foreground color
+- byte 4: Background color (if byte 0, bit 4 clear)

+Using Color 0 for the background allows for Color 0 replacement to work on it if necessary.

-In this mode, a line takes 48 SPI RAM bytes.
+A line takes 48 SPI RAM bytes.

-Horizontal scrolling in this mode is not possible.

 This mode can be used to display 1bpp pictures at up to 384 x 224 pixels resolution.

-It can also be mixed with any other mode.
+The mode has to be enabled by setting M74_M67_ENABLE nonzero to be used.